 If the kiln reached a temperature greater than 1300°F before getting the Err1 messages, then the most likely cause of the error is worn elements or low kiln voltage.
-Run a "paper test" to determine which bank of elements is not working.
-Place pieces of paper in each element trough.
-Turn the kiln on.
-Elements are working where the pieces of paper burn.

-You can also run a "full power test" and if all the elements heat, check the resistance of the elements according to the kiln manufacturer's guidelines.
+You should begin by running the "full power test" and if all the elements heat, check the resistance of the elements according to the kiln manufacturer's guidelines.
 Also, check the voltage to the kiln to ensure it matches the voltage listed on the kiln's specification plate.

+If you received the Err1 message and the firing reached a temperature less than 1300°F, one bank of elements is probably not firing.
+Run the "full power test" to determine which bank of elements is not working.
 Look for broken wires or broken elements.
 If the elements have the correct resistance, then a relay is most likely faulty.